pomerium/documentation/content/docs/capabilities/hosted-authenticate-service.md

 ### Zero configuration

-Including the hosted authenticate URL in your configuration file authenticates your users against our hosted identity provider solution (we use Cognito).

-This means you only need to include the hosted URL in your configuration file to use Pomerium's hosted services — no [identity provider configuration](/docs/identity-providers) required.
+The Hosted Authenticate Service requires no setup to use.
+That means you don't need to include the hosted authenticate service URL or IdP settings in your configuration for Pomerium to proxy your requests.

 ### Less time to deploy